 - Drain potatoes reserving 1/2 cup of cooking liquid.
 Mash potatoes with liquid and butter until fluffy.
 Set aside.

 - Brown ground meat with onions.
 Set aside.

 - In a small bowl, mix 3 tablespoons rice starch with 3 tablespoons of beef broth until thoroughly mixed.

-- In a skillet on medium high heat add garlic, beef stock, Worcestershire sauce, steak sauce and vegetables.
-Bring to a simmer and add the rice starch and broth mixture.
+- In a skillet on medium high heat add garlic, beef stock, Worcestershire sauce, steak sauce, vegetables, and garlic.
+Bring to a simmer.
+Then add the rice starch and broth mixture.
 Stir until the broth thickens.

 - Add the browned ground meat and onion mixture to the pan.
 Mix and keep at a simmer.
 Add any beef broth you have leftover and cook until thickened.
 Remove from heat.